kanaka/mal/process/guide.md

 * Add the following functions to `core.ns`:
-  * `prn`: call `pr_str` on the first parameter with `print_readably` set to true, prints the result to the screen and then return `nil`.
+  * `prn`: call `pr_str` on the first parameter with `print_readably` set to true, print the result to the screen and then return `nil`.
 Note that the full version of `prn` is a deferrable below.
   * `list`: take the parameters and return them as a list.
   * `list?`: return true if the first parameter is a list, false